 It’s also ideal if you value owning your IP, culture, and processes from the inside.

-At DECODE, we can build and operate your BOT team from our engineering hub in Croatia, giving you a dedicated, fully aligned team while you maintain oversight.
-Croatia is an excellent location for building an engineering team due to its highly skilled talent pool, strong tech ecosystem, and cost efficiency.
-Read more here →
+At DECODE, we’ll build and operate your BOT team from our engineering hub in Croatia, giving you a dedicated, fully aligned team that works as an extension of your company.

-A typical BOT engagement lasts 12–24 months, depending on the size and complexity of the team you want to build.
-The timeline usually includes:
+Most BOT engagements run for 12-24 months, depending on the size and complexity of the team you’re building.
+Here’s what that usually looks like:

-Build phase – hiring and onboarding the initial team (3–6 months).
+Build phase– We hire and onboard the initial team (3-6 months).

-Operate phase – the team works under your guidance while DECODE manages HR, payroll, and processes (6–18 months).
+Operate phase – Your team works under your direction while DECODE handles HR, payroll, and day-to-day operations (6–18 months).

 BOT makes sense if you’re building a team of at least 5 people.
 If you’re scaling fast or planning long-term, it’s even better.